How to make hearing aids part of baby’s routine

 Keeping your baby safe

-Special battery safety measures are required for hearing aids fitted to children less than three years of age.
+- Special battery safety measures are required for hearing aids fitted to children under 5 years of age, and battery safety features can be requested for aided children with young siblings or adults at risk of incorrect use.

-Please ensure you follow the audiologist’s safety recommendations at all times.
+- Please ensure that you follow the audiologist’s safety recommendations at all times.